 Picnic in the garden/park – Grab a blanket and icebox and head into the garden for some well-deserved time together or at a local park.
 In the UK, we enjoy a good picnic, with some great picnic spots to explore.
 If you are invested, you could make treats to take, like sausage rolls, cakes or cheese straws.
 Set the kids up with colouring books, audiobooks or puzzles and enjoy the great outdoors together.

 Garden Camp Out – I’ve never been one for camping, but I owned a tent in my 20’s.
-It doesn’t have to be expensive; you could borrow a tent or some decent-sized ones on Amazon, like this four-person tent would fit in the average family garden.
+It doesn’t have to be expensive; you could borrow a tent or some decent-sized ones on Amazon, as this four-person tent would fit in the average family garden.
 If, however, you fancy a tiny home from home, some companies offer glamping experiences.
 They come in, set up and leave you to your outdoor cookout or movie experience.
 Grab some popcorn and set up your very own outdoor movie theatre!

 Puzzles/Quizzes/Board Games – Who doesn’t love a good puzzle or board game?
-If like us, you aren’t one for puzzles or board games, there are plenty of online quizzes and treasure hunt games to keep you busy.
+If you aren’t one for puzzles or board games, there are plenty of online quizzes and treasure hunt games to keep you busy.

 Not Feeling Like a Holiday

-Booking.comLike what you see on our blog?
+Like what you see on our blog?
 Join our mailing list to receive emails with freebies, projects and exclusive content.
 You can also follow us on Instagram, Twitter and Pinterest.

 Great post!
 Than you for the ideas, they sound very fun!